Chapter 4 Introduction to Classification

 4.4.2 ROC curve

-In the above assessment, we only used \(P>0.5\) to denote predicted label as positive.
-We can imagine if we a lower cutoff lower, we will have more false positives and fewer false negatives.
-Indeed, in different scenarios, people may choose different level of cutoff for their tolerance of different types of errors.
+In the above assessment, we only used \(P>0.5\) to denote the predicted label as positive.
+We can imagine that if we have a lower cutoff, we will have more false positives and fewer false negatives.
+Indeed, in different scenarios, people may choose different levels of cutoff for their tolerance of different types of errors.

 #> pred